Esther125/OAuth2-Implementation/README.md

     "password": "password"
 }
 ```
-This setup allows you to thoroughly test and ensure the authentication process aligns with your operational requirements.
+This setup allows you to thoroughly test and ensure the authentication process with Wekan.